-Bursting with flavors, I am positive this grain bowl will be your new favorite dish.
+Bursting with flavors, I am positive this vegan buddha bowl will be your new favorite dish.
 It’s easily customizable with your favorite veggies and greens.

 You may be thinking there are a lot of parts to this recipe.
-You do have to build this bowl, but everything is done in 45 min.
-A lot can be made ahead whenever you have a few minutes.
-But I just made everything at once while the farro cooked – which takes 45 min.
-And now I have a few lunches for my week!
+You do have to build the ingredients to this bowl, but everything can be completed in 45 minutes while the farro cooks.